 Guest post, by Powder White

 The slopes are empty, lift lines don’t exist, there’s so much more powder to go around, and accommodation offers will be at their best!
-January is the perfect time to take to the slopes on a ski holiday and here are 10 reasons why!
+January is the perfect time to take to the slopes on one of the many ski holidays available, and here are 10 reasons why!

 The airports aren’t as busy and there is more choice of flights at a reasonable price - you can typically get from London to Geneva return for less than £100!
 Then when you arrive at the other side, the roads are also quieter which means quicker transfer times to your chalet.
 The only occasion in which the traffic might be slow on the roads is if it is dumping it down with fresh powder.